School Tax Information

-BASIC STAR Exemption: For 2016-17, the New York State Legislature has capped the Regular STAR (School Tax Relief) benefit for all homeowners of $582.
+BASIC STAR Exemption: For 2017-18, the New York State Legislature has established a maximum cap for the Regular STAR (School Tax Relief) benefit for all homeowners of $582.
 However, due to fluctuations in the STAR reimbursement formula, each municipality has a different maximum savings per exemption.

-ENHANCED STAR Exemption: For 2016-17, the New York State Legislature capped the Enhanced STAR (School Tax Relief) benefit at $1,207.
+ENHANCED STAR Exemption: For 2017-18, the New York State Legislature capped the Enhanced STAR (School Tax Relief) benefit at $1,207.
 All residents qualifying for the Enhanced STAR exemption will receive that savings.

-There have been some changes in how certain homeowners will apply for STAR, and in how they receive their STAR benefit.
+There have been some changes in how certain homeowners will apply for STAR and/or in how they receive their STAR benefit.

 New applicants -- or those who have purchased a new home within the District -- who qualify for Basic or Enhanced STAR

 - You will register with New York State instead of applying with your assessor.

-- You will receive a STAR credit in the form of a check, rather than receiving a property tax exemption on your school tax bill (if you qualify for STAR).
+- You will receive a STAR credit in the form of a check from New York State, rather than receiving a property tax exemption on your school tax bill (if you qualify for STAR).
 The dollar value of the credit will be the same as the property tax exemption.